 Clearly, many situations of self-defense can happen outside your home.
 Under California law, you have the right to use deadly force in self-defense, which is commonly called “justifiable homicide.”

-Justifiable homicide, defending against harm to person within home or on property, is described under CALCRIM 506 Jury Instructions.
+Justifiable homicide, defending against harm to a person within the home or on the property, is described under CALCRIM 506 Jury Instructions.
 It states that jurors are told to find someone innocent of homicide charges if they acted “reasonably” under the circumstances:

 Again, you are not required to flee the scene if you are faced with a reasonable threat of being injured or killed.